-When, every times years, the judges are partially replaced, one balf of the number of judges shall be replaced.
-If the number of judges is an uneven number, the number of judges who shall be replaced shall a hermately be the number which is the next above one balf of the number of judges and the number which is next below one balf.
+When, every three years, the Judges are partially replaced, one half of the number of Judges shall be replaced.
+If the number of Judges is an uneven number, the number of Judges who shall be replaced shall alternately be the number which is the next above one half of the number of Judges and the number which is next below one half.

-The first paragraph shall also apply when the Advocates-General are partially replaced, every three years (...
+The first paragraph shall also apply when the Advocates-General are partially replaced, every three years.'.